Integration questions in separably good characteristics: Lg --infinitesimal saturation and proof of Theorem

-\begin{proof} The Lie algebra $\mathfrak{u}$ being a restricted $p$-nil $p$-sub-algebra of $\mathfrak{g}$ and $p$ being separably good for $G$ (thus not of torsion) the corollary \ref{corollaire_LMT} allows to embed $\mathfrak{u}$ into the Lie algebra of the unipotent radical of a Borel subgroup $B\subset G$.
-The subgroup $J_{\mathfrak{u}}$ obtained by considering the $\fppf$-sheaf generated by the image of the morphism induced by the $t$-power map is thus $k$-embeddable into the unipotent radical of a Borel subgroup (as $B$ is $\phi$-infinitesimally saturated according to lemma \ref{parab_phi_inf_sat}).
-In other words $J_{\mathfrak{u}}$ is unipotent (see for example \cite[IV, \S2, n\degree2, proposition 2.5 (vi)]{DG}).
+\begin{proof} The Lie algebra $\mathfrak{u}$ being a restricted $p$-nil $p$-subalgebra of $\mathfrak{g}$ and $p$ being separably good for $G$ (thus not of torsion) Corollary \ref{corollaire_LMT} allows to embed $\mathfrak{u}$ into the Lie algebra of the unipotent radical of a Borel subgroup $B\subset G$.
+Let us remind the reader of the notation introduced in section \ref{From_Lie_algebras_to_groups_a_natural_candidate}: \begin{itemize} \item the Springer isomorphism $\phi$ being fixed, we define

+where $\phi_x(t):= \phi(tx)$ is the $t$-power map. \item We then denote by $J_{\mathfrak{u}}$ the subgroup of $G$ obtained by considering the $\fppf$-sheaf generated by the image of $\psi_{\mathfrak{u}}$. \end{itemize} What precedes in particular tells us that $J_{\mathfrak{u}}$ is $k$-embeddable into the unipotent radical of a Borel subgroup.
+This is because $B$ is $\phi$-infinitesimally saturated according to Lemma \ref{parab_phi_inf_sat}.
+In other words $J_{\mathfrak{u}}$ is unipotent (see for example \cite[IV, \S2, n\degree2, Proposition 2.5 (vi)]{DG}).